letv1nnn/DevOps-Agent/README.md

 ## Current State
 I've build a basic template for the agent, that implements basic logging, task execution pipeline and test mcp server.
+It can execute a pipeline of tasks and log results into the agent.log file.

 ## Build and Clone
 ***Clone***